 After taking some pictures to the beautiful San Pietro Square and to the imposing cathedral, you are ready to visit the huge Vatican Museums (entrance from Viale Vaticano).
 You can always do this the other way round.
 Head first at the Vatican Museums and finish at the San Pietro Cathedral

 Tip: Visiting there is an essential Rome experience, and it will be quite overwhelming!
 Before anything, you should know that the queues are huge.
 No matter how much you think you can wait, you can’t.
-The queues go on for seemingly forever, so I recommend a skip a line tour or an 8-am skip-the-line tour.
-Both times I’ve been there were with the skip the line guided tour, and it added to the overall comfort and convenience of my entire visit there.
+The queues go on for seemingly forever, so I recommend a skip a line tour.
+Both times I’ve been there were with the skip-the-line guided tour, and it added to the overall comfort and convenience of my entire visit there.
 If you’re not really into tours, you can wander on your own and skip the lines.

 After lunch and before starting your return trip, you can stroll along the Tevere River until you get a glimpse of Sant’Angelo Castle, the former mausoleum of the Emperor Adriano that later became a fortress and part of the city walls.
 Then cross Sant’Angelo Bridge (also known as Elio Bridge) with its imposing statues representing 10 Angels with the symbols of the Passion.